Bentley Continental GT: Continental GTZ (2012)

-EXP 10 Speed 6 (2015-2020)
+EXP 10 Speed 6 (2015)

-The Bentley EXP 10 Speed 6 is a concept car by Bentley based on the third generation Continental GT launched in 2015 at the Geneva Motor Show.
-Bentley EXP 10 Speed was on sale between 2018 and 2020 and is available in coupé and roadster versions.
-It is available in hybrid and fully petrol forms powered by a W12 engine.
+The Bentley EXP 10 Speed 6 is a concept car by Bentley based on the third generation Continental GT, launched in 2015 at the Geneva Motor Show.
 According to the chairman, Wolfgang Dürheimer it is another Bentley concept car for the future.

 Bentley EXP 12 Speed 6e (2017)

-The Bentley EXP 12 Speed 6e is an all electric Concept car by Bentley Motors unveiled at the Geneva Motor Show, 2017.
-This car's design absorbs much from its successful predecessor EXP 10 Speed Six and the 3rd Generation Continental GT.
-This car's interior design matches its predecessor's design and is only available in a Convertible version.
+The Bentley EXP 12 Speed 6e is an all electric Concept car by Bentley Motors unveiled at the 2017 Geneva Motor Show.
+The design is inspired by its successful predecessor, the EXP 10 Speed Six, and the 3rd generation Continental GT.
+The interior design matches its predecessor's design and is only available as a convertible.
 According to the chairman, Wolfgang Dürheimer, this car was made to gather customer reaction on the electrification of their future models.

 EXP 100 GT (2019)

 The Bentley EXP 100 GT is a concept car introduced by Bentley for its 100th anniversary, on 10 July 2019.
 It is Bentley's vision of a GT car for 2035.
-The car is a fully electric 2-door coupe, can hit 60 mph in 2.5 seconds and has a top speed of 186 mph.
+The car is a fully electric 2-door coupe which can accelerate from 0-60 mph in 2.5 seconds and has a top speed of 186 mph.